|

 i.

-Good cause does not exist to void the settlement, the settlement will be
+Does not exist to void the settlement, the settlement will be reinstated

-reinstated and paid to the estate of the deceased IW/claimant upon receipt of
+and paid to the estate of the deceased IW/claimant upon receipt of necessary

 4. If